From Fuata Jione in Australia (1 May 1999)

 treatment on the island.

-The Rotuma Council should be doing a whole lot
+The Rotuma Council should be doing

-of Rotuma.
+to take charge of Rotuma.
 Rotumans should be taking care of the problems

 in Rotuma.
 It’s your island, so take charge.
 Why did you